skellis46/slipbox/the many practices of practice research.md

 There are good things and bad things about practice research.
 Like any research method it is has limitations and possibilities, positive aspects and negative aspects.
 It is also -- again like all research methods -- partial; partial in the claims that can be made based on its use; partial in how it helps us understand different phenomena.

 This evening I want to argue for the value of practice research, but I want to argue in good faith.
-By that I mean I want to address very directly what practice research affords or makes possible, and where it fails.
-To make these good faith arguments I am going to adopt an expansive view on the nature of research in higher education to help communicate some of the epistemic possibilities of practice research.
+By that I mean I want to directly address what practice research affords or makes possible, and where it fails.

 I am also aware that my talk is the third of three presentations you have attended about practice research.
-Therefore, some of these ideas might be becoming more familiar to you.
+Some of these ideas might be becoming more familiar to you.
 Perhaps with these three different perspectives -- from my colleagues Vida Midgelow on the 12th of May and Rosemary Kate Martin on the 19th May, and me here today -- your understanding of practice research will be developing and clarifying.
 Or perhaps you will see another side of practice research, as if holding a crystal -- an object with many surfaces that looks different depending on which surface you observe.

 I am going to talk for about 40 minutes.
 I am sure that is more than enough time to get into the heart of these ideas, but also it will leave time for questions and conversations at the end.

 ## Constructing the methods of an unknown research process

-I will begin at my beginning in practice research.
+I begin at _my_ beginning in practice research.
 It was before I had even heard of what was then called practice-led research or practice-based research.

 In 1999 the University of Melbourne in Australia changed its submission policy for PhDs so that creative work could contribute up to 50% of an entire PhD submission.
 I was 31 years old at the time.

 Up until then artists working in the academy -- or academics interested in the nature of arts practices -- tended to append their work onto other disciplines: psychology, sociology, education.
 PhDs in these circumstances made arts practice the _object_ of the research, and applied discipline-specific methods to analyse and understand those phenomena.
-I'll return to this idea of the object of research -- a question of ontology -- later in this presentation.
+I'll return to this idea of the object of research later in this presentation.

-And so there I was in late 1999, working as a freelance dancer and choreographer with a Master's degree in physics (specifically biomechanics and Newtonian mechanics), and the University of Melbourne appeared to be gifting me an opportunity: I could develop PhD research that included my artistic practice and that practice could comprise up to 50% of the PhD including how it was presented -- its outputs.
+And so there I was in late 1999, working as a freelance dancer and choreographer with a Master's degree in physics (specifically biomechanics and Newtonian mechanics), and the University of Melbourne appeared to be gifting me an opportunity: I could develop PhD research that included my artistic practice, and practice outputs could be up to 50% of the PhD.

 In March 2000 I started my practice research PhD; I was the first such student at the University of Melbourne.
 Being first in any institutional process is both a blessing and a curse.
-There were, more or less, no rules to follow and help guide me and ... well ... there were no rules to follow!
-I was free to do something but no one really knew what, perhaps other than making an art work.
-My supervisors and the academic team did not really know how the artistic research process was meant to happen except that we understood that I needed to find a path.
-The University's PhD regulations had existed for a long time and were built on a particular world of epistemic assumptions that had language like: research protocols, subjects (i.e. participants), data collection, and data analysis.
+There were, more or less, no rules to follow and help guide me and ... well ... there were no rules to follow.
+I was free to do something but no one knew what, perhaps other than making an art work.
+My supervisors and the academic team did not know how the artistic research process was meant to happen except that we understood that I needed to find a path.
+The University's PhD regulations had existed for a long time and were built on a particular world of epistemic assumptions that had language like: research design and protocols, subjects (i.e. participants), data collection, and data analysis.

 That was my PhD world for those few years -- coming to grips with an unknown research process as I was constructing the methods around me.
-It was discombobulating yet it laid the foundations for me to think deeply about what it means to come to know through artistic practice, how we come to know and perhaps even what we might come to know.
-I remember a Professor of mine in the very early 1990s in New Zealand -- his name was Professor L.R.T.
-Williams -- used to ask us that most elegant of epistemic questions: "_How_ do we know _that_ we know _what_ we know?"
+It was discombobulating yet it laid the foundations for me to think deeply about what it means to come to know through artistic practice, how we come to know and perhaps even _what_ we might come to know.
+I remember a professor of mine in the early 1990s in New Zealand -- his name was Professor L.R.T.
+Williams -- he used to ask us that most elegant of epistemic questions: "_How_ do we know _that_ we know _what_ we know?"

 ## Invisible metaphors